KCisSICKnasty/SICKnasty-FO4/README.md

 **REQUIREMENTS:**

 - Freshly installed Steam copy of Fallout 4 ver.1.10.984.0 (NG update)*
-- Steam copy of Creation Kit
 - Visual C++ 2015, 2017, 2019, 2022 Redistributable Package: https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist (Install both x86 and x64 (skip ARM64).
 It's already installed if it says "repair" or "uninstall".
 In this case you can skip this step.)
 - Windows 10 x64 or Windows 11: https://www.microsoft.com/en-us/software-download/windows11
-- Roughly 413 GB of space
+- Roughly 330 GB of space
 - SERVERisSICKnasty (support server): https://discord.gg/pca64xM2Cz
 - Patience

 ***NOTE: The method SICKnasty - FO4 uses for root files is called the "Stock Game" method.
 What this means is that a version of Fallout 4 and Creation Kit are already included for you in a folder fittingly called "Stock Game" within your installation location.
 Doing things this way mean that your Steam installation is never touched and uninstalling the list is as simple as deleting your install location.***

-***NOTE: You must downgrade your Creation Kit for the list to install.
-Follow this quick guide: https://www.youtube.com/watch?v=_oOAtu60NMk&ab_channel=Jelly%27sProduction***

 **Exclusions:**